-If you didn't know about various curries for example, among other "essential" items that would seem very strange to an Irish chef; he or she would likely assume that you were unable to prepare food.
+If you didn't know about various curries, that may seem strange to an Irish chef; he or she may assume that you were unable to prepare food.
 There is a "canon" of Irish finer-restaurant cuisine, a jargon, a lingo.
-The typical Irish [head-]chef will assume its knowledge.
+The typical Irish head chef will assume its knowledge.

-This tendency to expect a particular set of knowledge is not limited to informal assumption.
-It is traditional and still quite normal for the restaurant management to seek and require a "certified chef."
+It is traditional and still normal for the restaurant management to seek and require a "certified chef."
 A certified chef has attended schooling for a full four years and has passed exams on standards of knowledge and ability.

 Naturally, four years of schooling, whatever its value, does not fully prepare a poor bastard for the actual environment of a working kitchen, where food is often slammed out in a flurry of activity that can twist even the steadiest mind.
 Nor is most of an evening's work the sort that you'd need a lot of knowledge for a lot of the job is replication, production skills, organization... and a cool head under pressure.